pojdulos/dpVision/README.md

 # dpVision

-Working on Windows, compiling with MinGW and MSVC++.
+Currently runs on windows only, compiles using MinGW or MSVC++.

 ## prerequisites
 * qt5